The Digital Era

 Change this image

 In 2013 John Costa and Ian Gibson demonstrated the first connection between an eBook and a Learning Record Store using xAPI (experiential analytics, also known as ‘TinCan’).
 This was the dawn of the age of open standards for reading analytics allowing authors and readers to leverage measurement of their behavior.
 RePubIT’s vision was to revolutionize textbook teaching and learning and it was quickly recognized by the IEEE working group on Actionable Data Books as the path to practical solutions for 21st century activity-based learning technology.
 Early prototypes were produced in conjunction with the Advanced Distributed Learning (ADL) Initiative’s xAPI Design Cohorts and proved the concept of RePubIT’s ‘round-trip data’ approach.
 RePubIT showed that learners (or any consumers of information) can be assisted, guided and certified in their studies by the curated view of the results of their own activities and progress.
-In 2016 RePubIT joined the ADL Total Learning Architecture (TLA) development project as a subcontractor in developing the Personal EBook for Learning (PEBL) with Eduworks Corporation.
+In 2016 RePubIT joined the ADL Total Learning Architecture (TLA) development project as a subcontractor in developing the Personal EBook for Learning (PEBL)

 Now, RePubIT applies the globally accepted ebook standards and features in a simple publishing process.
 We solve longstanding business challenges by applying our approach in Transmedia publishing to four new markets.